blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 A problem with USB Mass Storage was that, it would expose the device at the block level, and that would disconnect the storage from the device, removing many functionalities.

--Emulation of storage was added in Android 3.0.
+- Emulation of storage was added in Android 3.0.
--Emulation used to be based on SDCardFS, but as of Android 11, it was replaced with a FUSE filesystem leveraging several Linux kernel features to achieve the same functionality without certain drawbacks.
+- Emulation used to be based on SDCardFS, but as of Android 11, it was replaced with a FUSE filesystem leveraging several Linux kernel features to achieve the same functionality without certain drawbacks.
+	- SDCardFS suffered from race conditions
+	- It requires additional patches to the VFS to keep up with changing bind mount options.
+	- Its functionality can now be replaced with upstream components.
+	- SDCardFS offers only direct storage access, and does not support scoped storage access added in Android 10.

 > [!NOTE] Adoptive Storage
 > From Android 6.0, Android supports the use of external SD cards to extend internal storage.
 This functionality is called Adoptive Storage.
-An SD card using adoptive storage is wiped initially, and can only be recognized in one device.
+An SD card using adoptive storage is wiped initially, formatted with EXT4 or F2FS and is encrypted.
 >
 > It uses GPT instead of MBR like traditional storage, and hence, its storage capacity goes up to 9 ZB.
 > `/mnt/expand/[UUID]/media/0`